tobiasbriones/blog/math/swe/drawing/drawing-a-sierpinski-petal-mandala-fractal-in-javafx/index.md

 GUI part of the application is minimal.
 Otherwise, I'd use MVP to design JavaFX desktop apps.
-I thought about it, but the tradeoff was remarkable since applying MVP for a basic GUI would imply an extra overhead for this article, and I can't burn readers with one of my in-house MVP libs [^x].
+I thought about it, but the tradeoff was remarkable since applying MVP for a basic GUI would imply an extra overhead for this article, and I can't burn readers with one of my in-house MVP[^x] libs [^x].

+[^x]: Notice that MVC is a poor old-school design, e.g., it uses concrete
+    classes, unlike MVP, which is a bit better and relies on "contract" interfaces that enrich our design with better abstractions

 [^x]: MVC is a horrible (and most popular out there) pattern I'd only use for
     Android apps I used to write 10 years ago in 2013, but it's good for basic